 Former employees in power plants, especially those on the floor (welders, electricians, pipefitters and maintenance workers) were in regular contact with asbestos-insulated areas.

 Indiana Michigan workers exposed to asbestos fibers, and who have inhaled the substance, may develop deep scarring in the tissue surrounding the lungs, leading to diseases like asbestosis, lung cancer and mesothelioma.
-Former Indiana Michigan employees have filed claims against the company for failing to provide a safe workplace and for failing to warn employees of the serious risks.
+Former Indiana Michigan employees at Tanners Creek and Donald Cook plants have filed claims against the company for failing to provide a safe workplace and for failing to warn employees of the serious risks.

 Aside from facilities being insulated with asbestos materials, power plant workers added to their exposure risks by wearing asbestos-containing protective garb, including asbestos aprons, gloves and masks.
 The following asbestos-containing products were once commonly used in Indiana and Michigan power plants:

 • Insulation in boiler rooms (piping)

 • Fire blankets/mesh blankets